East Germany–West Germany football rivalry: International

 On national team level, West Germany played its first post-war international on 22 November 1950 against Switzerland in Stuttgart, while East Germany played their first game against Poland on 21 September 1952 in Warsaw and its 293rd and last on 12 September 1990 against Belgium in Brussels.

 The two sides met just once on senior national team level, on 22 June 1974, in a group game of the 1974 FIFA World Cup, held in West Germany.
 The game in Hamburg, in front of 62,000, was won 1–0 by East Germany courtesy of a goal by Jürgen Sparwasser.
 East Germany was eliminated in second group stage while West Germany won the World Cup.
-East German striker Hans-Jürgen Kreische later found he had been excluded from the subsequent national squad for the 1976 Olympic Games due to the Stasi being aware of his correspondence with West German politician Hans Apel during the World Cup, which was forbidden by the GDR authorities, although the contact itself related only to an informal bet made between the men – Kreische correctly predicted the West would win the trophy and Apel sent him some whisky, unaware of the difficulties this would cause.
-For the East it was the only participation while the West won the 1954 and 1990 editions as well.
+For the East, 1974 was the only participation while the West won the 1954 and 1990 editions as well.
 The two countries never met again at this level despite West Germany frequently requesting a rematch but the East declining, despite strong interest from East German players, coaches and fans.

 With the German reunification, a special game between the two former countries was planned for 21 November 1990 in Leipzig but this was cancelled after a fatal shooting of a supporter at a game between Sachsen Leipzig and Berliner FC Dynamo by the police on 3 November.
 West and East Germany had been drawn with each other for the qualifying of the 1992 European Championship but the latter withdrew because of the reunification.

 At Olympic Games level, the East German and West German Olympic teams first encountered each other in the qualifying competition for the 1964 Summer Olympics football tournament where East Germany won its home game 3–0 while West Germany won theirs 2–1, resulting in the East advancing to the games where they won a bronze medal.
 The two met again at the 1972 Summer Olympics, held in Munich, West Germany, with East Germany winning this game as well, 3–2, and eventually winning another bronze medal.
 While the East German team consisted of top-level players from the DDR-Oberliga, the West German team was an amateur side.
 The East German team would also win the gold medal in 1976 and a silver medal in the following games in 1980.